Unsupervised Acoustic Scene Mapping Based on Acoustic Features and Dimensionality Reduction: Simulation Setup

 \textbf{Training and Parameters:} We implemented both the encoder and decoder using simple feed-forward architectures.
-The encoder consists of an initial layer of dimension $D$ with no nonlinearity, followed by five layers of size $200$ with leaky-relu activations, ending with a latent representation layer of size $d$.
-Similarly, the decoder consists of the latent representation layer with no nonlinearity, followed by four layers of size $200$ with tanh activations, an additional linear layer of size $200$, and an output reconstruction layer of size $D$.
-We use a batch size of $2048$ samples and a learning rate of $1e^{-3}$.
-We use $90\%$ of the data during training, and the rest $10\%$ are used for validation and saving the best model weights.
-Finally, using the geometric measures of the microphone burst setup, we determine $\sigma$ value as $6e^{-4}$.
+The encoder consists of an initial layer of dimension $D=760$ with no nonlinearity, followed by five layers of size $200$ with `Leaky-Relu' activations, ending with a latent representation layer of size $d=2$.
+Similarly, the decoder consists of the latent representation layer with no nonlinearity, followed by four layers of size $200$ with `tanh' activations, an additional linear layer of size $200$, and an output reconstruction layer of size $D$.
+We use a batch size of $2048$ samples and a learning rate of $10^{-3}$.
+While the original \ac{LOCA} formulation applied alternating minimization steps between the whitening and reconstruction loss terms, we found that, in our setting, a more stable solution is obtained by minimizing a combined loss function.
+We use $90\%$ of the learning-phase data during training, and the rest $10\%$ are used for validation and determining the best model weights.
+Finally, based on the geometry of the microphone array, we set $\sigma=6\cdot 10^{-4}$.